chrh-sitecore/confluence-to-markdown/README.md

 # Attribution

 Thanks to Eric White for a starting point.
-Thanks to JGM for the updated version.
+Thanks to C-J Berg for the updated version.

 [pandoc]: http://pandoc.org/installing.html